codeBodger/Drops/README.md

 # Updates
 - To update the app to the latest version, simply type `./update.sh` into the "Shell" and press enter.
 - It is recommended to do this fairly frequently, about once per month.

+# Releases
+- If you are using a release from GitHub, good luck.
+You'll need to be able to run PHP and you'll need to make the .sh files executable.